Key Takeaways

 is_final: true → LLM pipeline fires

 Critical configuration: punctuate=true, smart_format=true, and endpointing=300.
 Without endpointing set, Deepgram uses server-side silence detection that defaults longer than your VAD window.
+For lowest latency, use model=nova-3 with tier=nova explicitly set.

 LLM Reasoning (150–250ms)

-- GPT-4o-mini — ~150ms first-token median; suitable for most voice turn completions
+- GPT-4o-mini — ~120–150ms first-token median; the default choice for most voice turn completions

-- GPT-4o — ~200–300ms first-token; higher quality for complex reasoning turns
+- GPT-4o — ~200–300ms first-token; reserve for complex reasoning turns where quality matters more than speed

 Stream the response.
 Pass tokens to TTS as they arrive — do not buffer the full LLM output before starting TTS synthesis.
 The overlap between LLM generation and TTS synthesis recovers 100–200ms of total latency.

-TTS: Streaming Synthesis (60–100ms)
+TTS: Streaming Synthesis (40–100ms)

 - Model: